smartfog/fogflow/doc/en/source/core_concept.rst

 After clicking the "register" button, a design area can be seen below and an operator can be created and parameters can be added to it.
-Add name and value it can be set as default.
+Add name of operator "Hello-World" and description for operator is optional, for parameter name can be anything here it is given as hello and value is set as default.